-2.1.5.8 Professional Travel
+2.1.11.5 Professional Travel

-Annually, when available, funds distributed by individual colleges facilitate undergraduate faculty travel to professional meetings.
+Annually, when available, funds distributed by individual colleges facilitate faculty travel to professional meetings.
 Active participation includes presenting papers, giving recitals or exhibitions, or serving as session chairs or officers of significant professional organizations.
-Representative participation means representing ORU by attendance at such meetings.
+Representative participation means representing the University by attendance at such meetings.
 Applicants may seek funding for either.
-Any individual initiating a funding request must do so using the application posted on the Faculty Development Pages.
-After returning from the funded activity, the faculty member must provide a brief written report to the college dean, noting the significance of the meeting, the value of it to ORU, and further uses of the presentation (if there was such a presentation).
+After returning from the funded activity, the faculty member must provide a brief written report to the college dean, noting the significance of the meeting, the value of it to the University, and further uses of the presentation (if there was such a presentation).

-2.1.5.9 Tuition Reduction, Educational Assistance, and Professional Development Plans
+2.1.11.6 Tuition Reduction, Educational Assistance, and Professional Development Plans